You're working from home and a client urgently needs a document, but your computer at the office has shut down and you can't remote into your files.

 - Connect to public WiFi on a device that contains sensitive files

-- Store sensitive firm files on a personal device
+- Enable your employees to store sensitive firm files on personal devices

 There are many 'rules' for strong passwords, such as using multiple characters and numerical values, avoiding easy-to-guess words and dates, assigning unique passwords to each device or account, and changing those passwords regularly.

-Good passwords are helpful for keeping a stolen device secure, however even the strongest password won't protect you if a hacker steals it.
+Good passwords are helpful for keeping a stolen device secure, however even the strongest password won't protect you if a hacker gets a hold of it.
 All it takes is a stealthy malware installation on your system - usually achieved by getting you to click a link - and the hacker can log your key strokes, capturing your passwords and gaining full access to your system.

-To combat this, many law firms use two-factor authentication, which requires employees to confirm their login from another device, usually their cell phone.
+To combat this, many law firms use two-factor authentication, in which employees verify their identity by pressing a button on another device, usually their phone.
 This extra layer of protection is easy to implement and is a very effective safeguard against hackers.

 - Use easy-to-guess passwords

 - Share your passwords with anyone, even colleagues

 - Consider implementing Two-Factor Authentication for remote users

 - Set all firm passwords to regularly update